What's New

 Dates

-An exhibition about what food tells us about who we are as West Australians.
+An exhibition exploring what food tells us about who we are as West Australians.
 From nostalgic eateries, iconic ads, timeworn recipes and environmental transformation - the State Library invites you to take a seat at the table of WA’s evolving food heritage.

 Upcoming events